r4dat/1D_Genetic_Knapsack/README.txt

 Group member: Rob Rutherford

+Example Individual: [0,1,0,0...]
+Example Target: [1,1,1,...]
+Fitness: see src/organism/OrganismBit for evaluateFitness function.
+Maximize value, subject to knapsack size.
+Weights and Values are in src/knapsack_config/Binary_knapsack_configuration

 The following assumes you're in the top-level directory of the repository/project, and have java sdk bin in path.

 JavaDoc creation command: